eecs280staff/unit_test_framework/docs/README.md

 # Special Test Assertions

 One of the main reasons for using the special assertions provided by the framework is that they allow the framework to run all of your tests and report which ones passed and which ones failed.
 As you may have noticed, when you use regular `assert()` in your test cases, they automatically stop at the first failure.
-This can make it difficult to debug errors in one test that are actually caused by function whose test cases didn’t get a chance to run yet.
+This can make it difficult to debug errors in one test that are actually caused by a function whose test cases didn’t get a chance to run yet.

 Here is a summary of all the special assertions that the framework provides: